Updated 26 April 2022

 Remember that every unsuccessful mortgage application may harm your chances of success next time around, as each refusal will appear on your credit record.
 Using a mortgage adviser will maximise your chances of being accepted first time.

-There are two ways to find a mortgage adviser on Unbiased.
+There are two ways to find a mortgage broker on Unbiased.

 The first way is to use our Connect tool.
 Just enter some details about your circumstances and requirements, and our system will match you with the nearest suitable adviser.
 You should get a match within 48 hours (often it’s much quicker).